 Changes to Offender Information

-If an offender has a change in name, school, or residence or employment address, the offender must notify, in writing, the law enforcement agency with whom that individual last registered, at least ten days before the change of name or address.
+If an offender has a change in name, school, or residence or employment address, the offender must notify, by completing a registration form, the law enforcement agency with whom that individual last registered, at least ten days before the change of name or address.

-An offender who is terminated from work or school must notify, in writing, the offender’s registering agency within five days after being terminated.
+An offender who is terminated from work or school must notify, in writing, the offender’s registering agency within three days of termination.

 If the offender intends to move, become employed, or go to school in a new city, county, or state, the individual must complete a change of registration form with the agency where the individual is currently registered before the move, and must register again in the new city, county, or state not later than three days after moving, becoming employed, or going to school in the new location.